How To Photograph Vivid Sydney Like A Pro03 Oct 2023

-Vivid Sydney is such a stunning spectacle, you don’t want your photo memories of this famous festival to be blurred, dark and impossible to share.
-Capture the soul of Vivid Sydney in 2022 and get your social media feed looking bright and beautiful with nine photography tricks of the trade from Vivid Sydney photographer Daniel Tran.
+Vivid Sydney is such a stunning spectacle, you don't want your photo memories of this famous festival to be blurred, dark and impossible to share.
+Step into our world with Vivid Sydney, Naturally and get your social media feed looking bright and beautiful with nine photography tricks of the trade from Vivid Sydney photographer Daniel Tran.

 The most challenging thing about shooting Vivid Sydney is working with low-light levels: photos can appear too dark, have motion blur due to longer exposure, or look washed out with an unnecessary flash.
 Tran says the easiest way to combat blurry snaps is to stabilise the camera as much as possible when taking your photo: "Use a tripod or place your camera on a sturdy surface to reduce the likelihood of blurry images."
 Tran also suggests using your camera's self-timer function or a remote trigger via remote cable release/headphone cables so that you can avoid physically pressing the shutter button and creating movement during the exposure.

 Forget the flash

-“I hardly ever use a flash when photographing Vivid Sydney lights and installations,” Tran says.
-“Though a flash can sometimes be useful as a subtle fill light when photographing people in front of installations, often the flash will be too powerful — especially on-camera flashes — and will need to be dialed right down.”
+"I hardly ever use a flash when photographing Vivid Sydney lights and installations," Tran says.
+"Though a flash can sometimes be useful as a subtle fill light when photographing people in front of installations, often the flash will be too powerful — especially on-camera flashes — and will need to be dialled right down."
 Tran suggests a better way to light up your subjects at Vivid Sydney is to reposition the shot and use the lights of the installations to brighten up friends and family.
-Faraway subjects like the Sydney Harbour Bridge and Sydney Opera House won’t need a flash at all.
+Faraway subjects like the Sydney Harbour Bridge and Sydney Opera House won't need a flash at all.

 Let your phone do the work